oroinc/documentation/backend/setup/installation.rst

 There are eight base applications to choose from.

-Create your new Oro application project with composer by running one of commands below, depending on the base application you want to install:
+Create your new Oro application project with the composer by running one of the commands below, depending on the base application you want to install:

 .. code-block:: none